gevuong/gevuong/README.md

 ## Hello 🌎

-I'm George, a fullstack engineer from San Francisco Bay Area.
+I'm George, a full stack engineer from the San Francisco Bay Area.

-I have 4+ YoE, and was formerly [@northwesternmutual](https://github.com/northwesternmutual) building internal web tools with Apollo GraphQL, Node, and React to improve the data-fetching response time for users, and a PII data masking application in Go.
+I have 4 years of professional experience, and was formerly [@northwesternmutual](https://github.com/northwesternmutual) building internal web tools with Node, React, and GraphQL to fetch insurance policy data in real-time from various data sources (ie. IBM DB2, AWS RDS), and a PII data masking application in Golang.

-## WIP

-- eCommerce app.
-- ✍🏻 Blog.
-- ⌨️ Incorporate TypeScript to daily coding routine.
+## Things I'm Working On 🧑🏻‍💻

+- 😷 Updating [Project N95](https://www.projectn95.org/) to properly source and query the latest version of Shopify's GraphQL APIs via Gatsby source plugin.
+- 🛒 Building an E-commerce web application with React, Redux, TypeScript, Firebase, and Stripe.
+- ✍🏻 Continuously documenting things I learn as a developer with Docusaurus.
+- 🤖 Exploring AI Automation with Puppeteer, Botpress, Flowise AI, etc.
+- 🧐 From time to time, problem solving on LeetCode, Designgurus, and NeetCode.

 ## LeetCode 📊
 [![George's LeetCode stats](https://leetcode-stats-six.vercel.app/?username=gevu0ng&theme=dark)](https://github.com/KnlnKS/leetcode-stats)